edgedb/edgedb-js/docs/insert.rst

 Handling conflicts
 ^^^^^^^^^^^^^^^^^^
-:index: querybuilder unlessconflict unless conflict
+:index: querybuilder unlessconflict unless conflict constraint

 In EdgeQL, "upsert" functionality is achieved by handling **conflicts** on ``insert`` statements with the ``unless conflict`` clause.
 In the query